chemiker/e.nigma-buttons/README.md

 As the plugin this is real free software you are very welcome to fork this project and do whatever you want with it :)

 ### Requirements
+* npm
+* Bower
-* NPM
+* Compass

 ### Installation
 1. Download the zip archive or clone the repository
-2. move to the proect containing folder and run `npm install gulp gulp-util gulp-concat gulp-compass gulp-watch gulp-uglify gulp-browserify gulp-rename`
+2. move to the project containing folder and run `npm install gulp gulp-util gulp-concat gulp-compass gulp-watch gulp-uglify gulp-browserify gulp-rename`
 3. run `bower install`
 4. run `gulp watch` to continiously watch the CSS files compile them if necessary